Five Ways Not to Run People Away From Your Church

 When a minister has been graced with the opportunity to stand in a pulpit and preach the gospel of Christ, he or she should do so.
 Give the word the Lord has revealed through His Holy Spirit.
 People need to hear from their Heavenly Father.
-They do not benefit spiritually when you talk about your spouse, children, grandchildren, college days or sports team on a constant basis.
+They do not benefit spiritually when you talk about your spouse, children, grandchildren, college days or sports team on a constant, continual, consistent basis.
 These things waste precious time that could be utilized to save souls or minister to those who already believe.
 There is nothing more frustrating than going to church expecting to hear from the Lord and you hear everything else but.

 2 Timothy 4:2 King James Version (KJV) Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine